 So where did the other 87 to 88 percent of debts come from?
-The experienced bankruptcy attorneys at one California law firm have advice that may save you from needing their services!
+The experienced bankruptcy attorneys at Talkov Law have advice that may save you from needing their services!

 1. Mortgage Debt

 Americans love their homes, but too many have followed the myth that an expensive house (purchased on credit) equates to wealth.
 As long as you are living in your house (rather than renting it out), you are consuming its value.
 Bankruptcy courts have explained that “[s]helter is certainly a higher priority than the possibility of realizing a profit.”
 In re Grover, 2013 WL 3994608 (Bankr.
 N.D.
 Iowa Aug.
 2, 2013).
 Stay within your means by purchasing a modest house to minimize the risk of needing a foreclosure attorney and ultimately a bankruptcy.

 Cars are an expense.
 Other than certain classic cars, they depreciate over time.
 After years of making principal and interest payments, your car will likely have little value.
 Check the true cost of ownership to determine you really need an expensive car, or if a modest vehicle will keep you out of financial trouble.